FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 The [User Credentials](https://tools.ietf.org/html/rfc6749#section-1.3.3) grant flow, also known as the _resource owner password credentials grant_ or password grant should only be used when:

--   A User wants to log into an application via a web-app client
+-   A User wants to log into an application via a web-app client.
--   The web-app client is absolutely trusted
+-   The web-app client is absolutely trusted.

 ![](https://fiware.github.io/tutorials.Securing-Access/img/user-credentials.png)

-This is the most appropriate usage within the Supermarket Tutorial Application, as the Web-App has been written by us and we can trust it to pass on credentials to an instance of **Keyrock** also owned by us.
-As you can see from the diagram, the user must type their own password into the web-app client itself
+This is the most appropriate usage within the Supermarket Tutorial Application, as the Web-App has been written by us, and we can trust it to pass on credentials to an instance of **Keyrock** also owned by us.
+As you can see from the diagram, the user must type their own password into the web-app client itself.

 ### Logging-in with a Password

 #### 1 Request

-To log in using the user-credentials flow send a POST request to the `oauth2/token` endpoint with the `grant_type=password`
+To log in using the user-credentials flow send a POST request to the `oauth2/token` endpoint with the `grant_type=password`.

 ```bash
 curl -iX POST \